Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 • Vegetable oil;

-After the remedy is done, you need to take a cotton swab and, dipped in the solution, apply to the place in the ears that has been affected.
-The agent must be rubbed with massaging movements.
+After the product is made, you need to take a cotton swab and, dipping it in the solution, apply it to the place in the ears that is affected.
+The product should be rubbed in using massaging movements.

-A self-made solution will help both in the initial stage of ear disease in rabbits, and in later stages.
-If the remedy does not give a result, after a few days, the procedure should be repeated.
+A solution prepared with your own hands will help both with the initial stage of ear disease in rabbits and at later stages.
+If the remedy does not produce results, after a few days, the procedure should be repeated.

 As an alternative, experienced rabbit breeders regularly use camphor oil.
-It also helps the pet get rid of the disease and gain a healthy look.
+It also helps the pet get rid of the disease and regain a healthy appearance.

 Jpg" alt="Camphor oil" width="580" height="400">!}